apache/drill/_docs/getting-started/020-why-drill.md

 ## 7. Access multiple data sources
 Drill is extensible.
-You can connect Drill out-of-the-box to file systems (local or distributed, such as S3, HDFS and MapR-FS), HBase and Hive.
+You can connect Drill out-of-the-box to file systems (local or distributed, such as S3 and HDFS), HBase and Hive.
 You can implement a storage plugin to make Drill work with any other data source.
 Drill can combine data from multiple data sources on the fly in a single query, with no centralized metadata definitions.
 Here's a query that combines data from a Hive table, an HBase table (view) and a JSON file:

     SELECT custview.membership, sum(orders.order_total) AS sales
     FROM hive.orders, custview, dfs.`clicks/clicks.json` c